-Enjoy using any of the 22 built-in workout programs if you feel stressed to make a plan on your own and track your goals using the Goal Track feature provided.
+Enjoy using any of the 22 built-in workout programs if you feel stressed make a plan on your own and track your goals using the Goal Track feature provided.

 Do this all by listening to some peppy music using the in-console speakers that have an MP3 input port.

-Nautilus R614 also provides you some interesting features, including a media tray, a USB charging port, and an adjustable fan to cool you down while working out.
+Nautilus R614 also provides you with some interesting features, including a media tray, a USB charging port, and an adjustable fan to cool you down while working out.

-The seat is adjustable using the sliding seat rail system and suitable for tall and big people.
+The seat is adjustable using the sliding seat rail system and is suitable for tall and big people.
 This heavy-duty recumbent bike also keeps you safe with its solid locking facility.